MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 like `Rust`'s [`Fn`-traits](https://doc.rust-lang.org/std/ops/trait.Fn.html)
 is that these function cannot capture any state.

-This necessitates using global-static for persistent state that has to be shared between user-calls into the proc-file (like writing to the backing file data).
+This necessitates using global-statics for persistent state that has to be shared between user-calls into the proc-file (like writing to the backing file data).
 For modifications that do not have to be shared or persisted after the interaction ends , the `file`'s private data could be used.